-- The name of the play in big, bold, colourful letters (you must give the play a name) - Who is acting in the play - Where it will be held - The dates and the times of the performances - A brief description of what the play is about - Booking information
+- The name of the play in big, bold, colourful letters (you must give the play a name) - The dates and the times of the performances - A brief description of what the play is about

-Hints for designing a poster

-- Use clear language. - Vary the lettering and sizes of words, phrases and sentences. - Use bright colours to attract attention. - Draw or paste in pictures to tell people more about the play.
+Hints for designing a poster - Use clear language. - Vary the lettering and sizes of words, phrases and sentences. - Use bright colours to attract attention. - Draw or paste in pictures to tell people more about the play.